Collision theory

 N_2O_4(g)\rightleftharpoons 2NO_2(g)

 A sample of at a particular temperature consists of molecules with various energies.
-This is because after colliding with one another, some molecules gain energy while others lose energy, with the bulk of the molecules having intermediate energies.
-A fraction, however, have sufficient energy, ≥ Ea, to collide with each other in the correct orientation and dissociate into nitrogen dioxide molecules.
+This is because, after colliding with one another, some molecules gain energy while others lose energy, resulting in the bulk of the molecules having intermediate energies.
+However, a fraction of them have sufficient energy (≥ Ea) to collide with each other in the correct orientation and dissociate into nitrogen dioxide molecules.
 Such collisions are called effective collisions.

-In general, factors that increase the rate of effective collisions between particles, or provide alternate reaction pathways with lower activation energies, will increase the rate of the reaction.
+In general, factors that increase the rate of effective collisions between particles, or provide alternate reaction pathways with lower activation energies, will enhance the rate of the reaction.
 These factors are:

 1. the concentration of the reactants (or pressure, if the reactants are gases)